 This not only makes them more productive but also engaged in their work.

-According to an independent survey, gamification increases productivity levels for 90% of workers and boosts awareness of co-worker’s goals and tasks for 86%.
+According to an independent survey, 82% of the top global organizations are using gamification to improve performance and boost awareness of co-worker’s goals and tasks for 86%.

 While the gamification of performance reviews, may seem like a simple plug and play (buy the software and watch it work), you have to take into account that employees need to buy into it first.